 Australia is the largest island in the world.
-Did you know that there are actually over 8,000 islands dotted around this island continent?
-Many of them are perfect for an island holiday escape!
+Did you know that there are actually over 8,000 Australian islands dotted around this mammoth island continent?
+Many of these are perfect for an Australian island holiday escape!

-But with so many options, where is the best place to start finding your island getaway?
+But with so many options, where is the best place to start narrowing down your Australian island getaway?
 While there are plenty of islands that hog the tourism spotlight (like the 900 islands and coral cays on the Great Barrier Reef alone), here are some island holiday ideas you may not have thought of.
 We’ve also included a couple of Travel Boating Lifestyle’s favourite islands.

 Daniel Defoe wrote a fictional autobiography based on an English castaway named Robinson Crusoe, who spent 28 years on a remote tropical island.
 While you probably don’t have quite so much time, if you have a week or so, some of these islands might prove to be the perfect castaway destinations.